ITNaveen/interview-questions-NT/kubernetes/part-1.md

 What Is OPA (Open Policy Agent)?

 OPA (Open Policy Agent) is an open-source policy engine that helps enforce fine-grained policies across cloud-native environments, including Kubernetes.
 It allows organizations to define security and compliance rules using a flexible Rego language and integrates with Kubernetes Admission Controllers to evaluate requests against predefined policies.

+# OPA (Open Policy Agent) is NOT an admission controller itself, but it is commonly used with admission controllers to enforce custom policies in Kubernetes.
+🔸 How OPA Works with Admission Controllers?
+Kubernetes has admission controllers (Validating & Mutating Webhooks).
+OPA acts as a validating webhook and enforces policies using Rego, its policy language.
+When a request (e.g., pod creation) is sent to Kubernetes, the admission controller calls OPA.
+OPA evaluates the request against defined policies and allows or denies it.

 🔹 Why Use OPA?
 Ensures consistent security enforcement across clusters.